ff-ultima/ff-ultima.github.io/docs/how-to/how-to-automate-installation.md

 Start-Sleep -Seconds 5; Set-Location ".."; Remove-Item "user.js" -ErrorAction SilentlyContinue
 ```

-## With git userChrome (script)
+## With git userChrome (one line install)

 This automated tool requires no download.
 It runs by fetching [gituserChrome](https://github.com/soulhotel/git-userChrome) and running the script globally.
-The script itself will locate all profile folders for you to choose from.
-It will backup any existing chrome folder for the selected profile, then git install the theme to a new chrome folder.
-It also handles restarting the browser selected & user.js clean up.
-Simply copy/paste the command for your operating system.
+Be sure to look at the [code](https://github.com/soulhotel/git-userChrome/tree/main/scripts) yourself before running the command and check out the video demonstration as well (below).

 > P.S. git userChrome is even more advanced when used as a GUI.